itzCozi/Colorum/README.md

 # Colorum

-Colorum is a simple terminal output colorizer for Python, Colorum supports both Python 2 and Python 3 and is available on PyPI.
+Colorum is a simple terminal output colorizer for Python.
+Colorum supports both Python 2 and Python 3 and is available on PyPI.
 Once installed, you can use Colorum by importing it and then color text by calling to the color you want to use from the classes.
-This package can color text and the background of the console it can also style these strings after they are printed.
-Colorum is a standalone file it does not require anything to run except os and sys, the file simply floats around in your site-packages directory.
-Colorum is also very quick this is because it uses system commands to re-color the terminal.
+This package can color text and the background of the console; it can also style these strings after they are printed.
+Colorum is a standalone file; it does not require anything to run except os and sys; the file simply floats around in your site-packages directory.
+Colorum is also very quick; this is because it uses system commands to re-color the terminal.

 ### Examples

-Coloring the text, replace the "Red" with any color like "Blue" this works for every class.
+Coloring the console's text, replace the "Red" with any color like "Blue" this works for every class/function.
 ```python
 from colorum import text

 print(text.Red() + "Stay hydrated")
 ```

-Changing the color of console background, replace the "Red" with any color like "Blue" this works for every class.
+Changing the hue of console background is simple, replace the "Red" with any color like "Blue" this works for every class.
 ```python
 from colorum import background

 print(background.Red() + "Pizza is good")
 ```

-Styling the outputted text, this can be placed in front of any color statment.
+Styling the outputted text on the console, this can be placed in front of any colorum statment.
 ```python
 from colorum import style